The following are the applications available for the Full Pardon and the Certificate of Employability.

 - A minimum of three (3) reference questionnaire forms must be completed by the person making a character reference for you.
 Only one reference may come from a family member who is related to you by blood or marriage.
 References can attach a sheet to the questionnaire form as long as they indicate that they understand that you are applying for a pardon and they list all of the crimes for which you have been convicted.

-- If you are currently on probation and only applying for a provisional pardon, a Supervising Officer Questionnaire must be completed (by the Office of Adult Probation) and attached.
+- If you are currently on probation you have to apply thru Court Support Services Division (CSSD).
+If you are on supervision by the Parole and Community Services Division of Department of Correction and only applying for a Certificate of Employability, a Supervising Officer Questionnaire must be completed (by your supervising officer) and attached.

 - Attach a photocopy of your current driver’s license or state identification card.
 Notify the Pardons Board of any address or telephone number changes immediately.